DarjaElina/java-learning/README.md

-## ☕️💖 Java Learning
+## Java Learning ☕️💖

-This is a collection of Java fundamentals, exercises, and notes based on this [Java OCA course on Udemy](https://www.udemy.com/course/java-oca-oracle/?srsltid=AfmBOooV3r-9AA9j-pfsz5_oYUstbf1nKuwrvRfG0BLPC2XwRm1KtFa9).
-It covers Java fundamentals, object-oriented programming, and preparation for the Oracle Java certification.
+This repository contains notes, code examples, and exercises from a Java programming course on [Udemy](https://www.udemy.com/).
+It's intended as a personal learning space to track progress and reinforce core Java concepts.